Frequently Asked Questions

-Only chemistry/biochemistry, biology and music majors are required to take an FLC related to their major.
-To find your major and the FLCs that are available to you, please click on the "Find Your FLC By Major" link on the nav bar to the left.
+Only chemistry/biochemistry, Hutchins, music, and theater majors are required to take an FLC related to their major.
+To find your major and the FLCs that are available to you, please visit

 Why do some majors only have one or two FLC options and other majors have several FLC options?

-You may find that some majors only have a few FLC options available to them other majors have almost all the FLCs available to them.
+You may find that some majors only have a few FLC options available to them while other majors have almost all the FLCs available to them.
 Some majors are limited in their options because we have worked with academic departments to choose FLCs that will not conflict with your required major courses.
-This is especially important for science and technology and music majors.
+This is especially important for all science and technology, Hutchins, theater and music majors.

 I want to join an FLC for my major, but I don't see one; what should I choose?

-No, the Seawolf Experience/Healthy Living/Adventure Living and Sauv Co-op are ONLY your living space.
+No, these themed communities are ONLY your living space.
 You must now sign up for an FLC, which is part of your academic course work (your classes).
 Visit FLC & Your Housing for more information.